Header Graphic

 I’ve heard that Costa Rica is a beautiful country, but that there is also some poverty.
 What can I expect to see?

 Yes, there is poverty in Costa Rica, as there is in any country.
 Many of the poorer areas are on the outskirts of San Jose.
 Prior to the global economic crisis, Costa Rica enjoyed stable economic growth.
 While the traditional agricultural exports of bananas, coffee, sugar, and beef are still the backbone of commodity export trade, a variety of industrial and specialized agricultural products have broadened export trade in recent years.
-High value-added goods and services, including microchips, have further bolstered exports.
+High value-added goods and services, including microchips and mediical devices, have further bolstered exports.
 Tourism continues to bring in foreign exchange, as Costa Rica's impressive biodiversity makes it a key destination for ecotourism.
 Foreign investors remain attracted by the country's political stability and relatively high education levels, as well as the incentives offered in the free-trade zones; and Costa Rica has attracted one of the highest levels of foreign direct investment per capita in Latin America.
 However, many business impediments remain, such as high levels of bureaucracy, legal uncertainty due to overlapping and at times conflicting responsibilities between agencies, difficulty of enforcing contracts, and weak investor protection.
 Poverty has remained around 20-25% for nearly 20 years.

 Back to Top